Logan (film character): Member of the X-Men

 Three days later after that, Logan returns to Professor X's school for mutants where he encounters Stryker, to which he and the X-Men teams up with Magneto and Mystique to stop him.
 During a confrontation with Stryker and Lady Deathstrike, Logan regains some of his memory but opts to remain with the X-Men over Stryker's objections, while Stryker is killed when Alkali's base floods after sustaining damage.

 One year later, Xavier sends Logan and Storm to investigate the disappearance of Scott Summers at Alkali Lake, but they find only telekinetically floating rocks, Summers' glasses, and an unconscious Jean.
 Xavier explains to Logan that when Jean sacrificed herself to save them, she freed the "Phoenix", a dark and extremely powerful alternate personality which Xavier had telepathically repressed.
 Logan is disgusted to learn of this psychic tampering with Jean's mind.
 Later on, he checks up on her and she awakens suddenly.
 Jean then starts seducing Logan aggressively, but he notes this behavior as the Phoenix.
 Logan then discovers that she killed Summers and is not the Jean Grey he once knew.
 Jean as the Phoenix kills Xavier and joins Magneto, who plans to have mutants loyal to him storm a Worthington Labs facility housed in Alcatraz to destroy a supposed "cure" for mutants.
-Logan, Storm, and Beast lead the remaining X-Men in challenging the attack, and Logan has Colossus throw him at Magneto to distract him long enough for Hank McCoy to inject Magneto with the "cure" and thus nullify his powers.
+Logan, Storm, and Beast lead the remaining X-Men in challenging the attack, and Logan has Colossus throw him at Magneto to distract him long enough for Beast to inject Magneto with the "cure" and nullify his powers.
 Army reinforcements arrive and shoot at Jean just as Logan had calmed her down.
 The Phoenix is awakened by the attack and disintegrates the troops, and begins to destroy Alcatraz and anyone within range of her powers.
 Logan realizes that only he can stop the Phoenix due to his healing factor and adamantium skeleton.
 When Logan approaches her, Jean momentarily gains control and begs him to save her, and everyone else, by killing her.
 Logan fatally stabs Jean, killing the Phoenix, but mourns her death.